Why Flatiron School's ISA?

+The Flatiron School ISA is currently available to students attending our on-campus career courses in the select cities above, with more courses and locations to come.
 Additional eligibility requirements include being a U.S. citizen or permanent resident and being 18 years or older.
-Schedule a Q&A to get more information on online ISA eligibility.
+Schedule a Q&A with our Admissions team to get more information on ISA eligibility.

 How do payments work?

-Students receive a three-month grace period after leaving Flatiron School when no payments will be required.
+All students receive a grace period after leaving Flatiron School when no payments will be required.

-Once the grace period ends, students will pay 10% of their monthly gross income, if the student is earning a monthly gross income of at least $3,333.34 (equivalent to $40,000/year).
+After the grace period ends, students will pay 10% of their monthly gross income if the student is earning a monthly gross income of at least $3,333.34 (equivalent to $40,000/year).
 Students will receive a monthly bill for this amount, and they can make their payments online, over the phone, or via mail.

-Following the three-month grace period, students have up to 96 months (8 years) to make the 48 required monthly payments.
-You won’t make a payment unless you’re making at least $3,333.34 per month in gross income (equivalent to $40,000 per year).
+Following the grace period, students have up to 96 months (8 years) to make the 48 required monthly payments.
+You won’t make a payment beyond the upfront payment unless you’re making at least $3,333.34 per month in gross income (equivalent to $40,000 per year).
 Students’ ISA balance is waived after 8 years if they did not earn at least the minimum monthly income threshold and therefore were not required to make 48 required payments.
-No payments are required during months when students’ income is below the minimum income threshold.
+Payments are not required during months when students’ income is below the minimum income threshold.

-There is a 1.5x payment cap, meaning students will never pay more than 1.5 times the Tuition Credit Amount under the ISA.
+There is a 1.5x payment cap, meaning students will never pay more than 1.5 times the Tuition Credit Amount under the ISA (plus the initial payment).